-Memberships to the SRA including your Food Made Good programme start at less than £10+VAT per week.
-You’ll benefit from an annual Food Made Good rating of your business and expert advice to overcome the wide array of sustainability challenges that others often overlook.
+Membership of the Sustainable Restaurant Association’s Food Made Good Programme starts at less than £10+VAT per week.
+You’ll benefit from an annual Food Made Good Rating and expert advice to overcome the wide array of sustainability challenges that others often overlook.

 Thousands of chefs in all types of restaurants and food outlets, from the Michelin-starred ones to fish and chip shops, are among those working with Food Made Good, demonstrating that good food can be produced sustainably no matter the style of venue.

-Joining the Sustainable Restaurant Association under a Food Made Good programme is not just about obtaining a measure of your food business’ sustainability.
-It’s about pin-pointing where and how your organisation can be more successful.
+Joining the SRA’s Food Made Good programme is not just about obtaining a measure of your food business’ sustainability, it’s about pin-pointing where and how your organisation can be more successful.
 Food Made Good has already empowered thousands of businesses to start talking about their food and sustainability achievements.
 Joining couldn’t be simpler than completing our form or talking to a member of our team.